Strong dispersion property for the quantum walk on the hypercube: Proof of the main result

 where $ \hankel $ is the Hankel function of the first kind\footnote{By slightly abusing terminology, we will refer to $ \hankel $ as \textit{the} Hankel function.} (and satisfies $\Re \hankel(x) = J_\nu(x) $ for real $x$).
 Now $ f $ is holomorphic in the necessary domain, and we make use of the estimate

 Finally, to bound the values of $f$ on the rays $ [na_k, na_k + \imagI \infty) $, we will employ asymptotic expansions of the Hankel function $\hankel(z)$.
 The case of large $z$ is straightforward \cite[\href{https://dlmf.nist.gov/10.17.iv}{\S 10.17(iv)}]{DLMF}.
 However, when the argument $z$ and order $\nu$ are of similar magnitude, there is no suitable expansion of the Hankel function with error bounds (to the best of our knowledge).
-This leads to the most technical contribution of this paper, where we relate the Hankel function to the modified Bessel function of the second kind, consider its asymptotic expansion and bound the relevant error term, as detailed in \cref{sec:4.0}.
+This leads to the most involved argument in this paper, where we relate the Hankel function to the modified Bessel function of the second kind, then consider its asymptotic expansion and bound the relevant error term, as detailed in \cref{sec:4.0}.